MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/best-practices-offline.md

 ## Plan your offline app rollout

 > [!IMPORTANT]
->If you are using an **auto-generated offline profile** (canvas apps only), and if the first synchronization is taking too much time, you should probably create a manual offline profile and follow the best practices below.
+>If you're using an **auto-generated offline profile** (available for canvas apps only), and if the first synchronization is taking too much time, you should create a manual, offline profile by using the following best practices.

-Develop and roll out your offline app in three phases:
+Develop and roll-out your offline app in three phases.

 :::image type="content" source="media/mobile-offline-guidelines/phases.png" alt-text="Illustration that shows Phase 1 for a maker, Phase 2 for testers, and Phase 3 for users.":::